Some useful tips on estimating projects, your value and project management for freelancers and agencies

-I usually approach requirements elicitation by following certain steps till both myself and the customer is reasonably satisfied with whatever is defined.
-Also remember that customer might have more than one stakeholder, and stakeholders might have different priorities.
+I usually approach requirements elicitation by following certain steps until both myself and the customer is reasonably satisfied with whatever is defined.
+Also, remember that the customer might have more than one stakeholder, and stakeholders might have different priorities.
 Just keep that in mind when you prioritize things.

-Generally, my process is split in two parts, the first being single time or when-needed, the second being iterative.
+Generally, my process is split into two parts, the first being single time or when-needed, the second being iterative.

 The first part:

-2. Identify stakeholders — part of the players who actually holds interest in the project (the-need).
+Identify stakeholders — part of the players who hold an interest in the project (the-need).
 Not all players are always stakeholders, some players might be in fact resources or oversight, or hold external dependencies,

-for example someone from customer side providing something that you need to satisfy stakeholders;
+for example someone from the customer side providing something that you need to satisfy stakeholders;

 The second part:

 Important to remember: avoid what I refer to as “requirements hell” at all costs.
-Try to steer stakeholders away from over-designing the project in early stages of the project, especially if the project is not clearly stone clad fulfillment of a very familiar need.
-Always assume that even reasonably well defined requirements will change along the way.
-This however does not mean that you should skip obvious issues and postpone them till later — that is not in your best interest at all.
+Try to steer stakeholders away from over-designing the project in the early stages of the project, especially if the project is not stone-clad fulfillment of a very familiar need.
+Always assume that even reasonably well-defined requirements will change along the way.
+This, however, does not mean that you should skip obvious issues and postpone them — that is not in your best interest at all.

-It is good to always have at least two or three iterations of the part two if the project is complex, allowing some time to pass between the iterations.
-This helps to keep your and the stakeholders heads cool, and often helps with step 4 — filtering and reducing requirements that seemed like a good idea at first, but in practice would fade out, be superseded or duplicates other requirements.
+It is good to always have at least two or three iterations of the second step if the project is complex, allowing some time to pass between the iterations.
+This helps to keep your and the stakeholders head cool and often helps with step 4 — filtering and reducing requirements that seemed like a good idea at first, but in practice would fade out, be superseded or duplicates other requirements.

 When the requirements are reasonably finalized, ask for a sign-off on requirements, but only if applicable.
-This heavily depends on what management model you are using, customer preference etc. Some customers might require initial requirements documented and as part of a contract, especially large organizations and governments that usually deal with contracts based on set-requirements.
-In other cases where approach is more “Agile”, initial requirements serve as basis for cost estimations, initial time-line, tasks etc.
+This heavily depends on what management model you are using, customer preference, etc. Some customers might require initial requirements documented and as part of a contract, especially large organizations and governments that usually deal with contracts based on set-requirements.
+In other cases where the approach is more “Agile”, initial requirements serve as a basis for cost estimations, initial time-line, tasks, etc.

 Estimate time and resource usage, and ultimately cost

-This is actually really simple.
+This is simple.
 Go over the list of your requirements, imagine a random number of hours and add it to the requirement, along with any resources you might use.
-Sum and here you go — estimations done!
+Sum and here you go — estimations are done!
 Right?

 Well not really.
-There are two kinds of resources that usually constitutes parts of estimation — relatively easy to account for resources, like physical resources, software licenses, servers and what not, and “never-going-to-get-right” resource of time.
+There are two kinds of resources compromising parts of estimation — relatively easy to account for resources, like physical resources, software licenses, servers, and whatnot, and “never-going-to-get-right” resource of time.

 There are numerous techniques for time estimation, I recommend you to do some research and develop an approach you are comfortable with using.